aequitas-aod/aequitas-home/docs/source/usecase-hc1-dermatology.rst

 * **Process Audits**: evaluating the extent fairness principles and values are included in the process shaping the design, development, and use of the AI system.
 This audit entails a risk evaluation of Fundamental Rights and of social/societal impacts.

 The methodology was tested in a workshop using the AEQUITAS use case of an AI-assisted system for the identification of dermatological diseases in pediatric patients.
 The system is based on a transformer model trained on approximately 300 images of children with dermatological conditions, aiming to support more equitable diagnosis and reduce bias in clinical settings.
-A summary of the key findings and methodological validation can be found in the following sections37.
+A summary of the key findings and methodological validation can be found in the following sections [18]_.
 The full report can be found in Appendix C.1

 Key Findings
 ~~~~~~~~~~~~